encoredev/example-meeting-notes/README.md

 # In a different terminal window, run the frontend
 cd frontend
 npm install
-npm run generate_request_client:local # Creates request client used to make requests to your backend npm run dev
+npm run generate-client:local # Creates request client used to make requests to your backend npm run dev
 ```